walmartlabs/generator-release/README.md

 - Gitub pull requests closed since the last release
 - Commits not associated with pull requests

 This should be manually edited to ensure that only relevant content is display and any additional gotchas and upgrade concerns noted.
+If the `$EDITOR` environment variable is setup the generator will automate the checkin of the updated notes.

 ### Releasing